| Q - I've heard the Haystackers

 A - Almost all Haystackers have their own equipment.
 Fairly soon, you're

 going to need your own, too.
-Many of the trips are on a venues with
+Some of the trips are on a venues with outfitters

-outfitters and you can rent a boat from them.
-Also Compass Rose and HJ Smiths in Covington,
+and you can rent a boat from them.
+Also, paddling with the Club gives

 Q - Where can I go paddling in the New Orleans area?